romana1234/ada-template-website/website_part2.md

 ![corr_periods_gender](https://user-images.githubusercontent.com/114232327/209010234-a1d60ec9-0254-4696-90c7-042561da8cee.png)

-We see lower correlation between the genders (darker squares on the top right and bottom left).
+We see a lower correlation between the genders (darker squares on the top right and bottom left).
 Very high correlation exists among the three periods of the same gender (green squares).
-We observe for both genders that P2 is higher correlated with P1 and P3, than the correlation between P1 and P3.
-In fact, the correlation coefficient for P2 and P3 is highest within the same gender.
+We observe for both genders that P2 is more strongly correlated with P1 and P3 than the correlation between P1 and P3.
+In fact, the correlation coefficient for P2 and P3 is highest within the same sex.

 ### Principle component analysis (PCA)